University of North Carolina at Greensboro: History

-On October 20, 2014, Chancellor Linda Brady announced her retirement effective July 31, 2015.
-Brady said her retirement was not related to the ongoing personnel scandal at the university.
-On January 27, 2015, the head of the public relations department tendered his resignation, effective February 6.

 Recognition and rankings

+In 2023, Forbes magazine's "America's Top Colleges" ranked UNC Greensboro 485th out of 650 universities, liberal arts colleges, and service academies nationwide, 216th among public universities, and 108th among schools in the South.

+In 2023, Money magazine ranked UNC Greensboro as one of “America’s Best Colleges.”

+In its 2022 rankings, U.S. News & World Report ranked UNC Greensboro tied for 219th in “National Universities,” tied 112th in the ranking of "Top Public Schools," and 214th in “Best Value Schools.”

 In its 2021 rankings, U.S. News & World Report ranked UNC Greensboro tied for 258th out of 389 national universities, tied for 126th in its ranking of 209 "Top Public Schools", and 23rd out of 389 universities in "Top Performers on Social Mobility".

 In its 2019–2020 rankings, Money magazine ranked UNC Greensboro 509th for "best value" out of 744 universities in the U.S.

 In 2020, Washington Monthly ranked UNC Greensboro 96th out of 389 schools on its National Universities list.
 Washington Monthly assesses the quality of schools based on social mobility, research, and promoting public service.

 In 2019, Forbes magazine's "America's Top Colleges" list ranked UNC Greensboro 559th out of 650 universities, liberal arts colleges, and service academies nationwide; 202nd among public universities, and 128th among schools in the South.

 Campus

-UNCG has an architecturally diverse campus with distinctive landmarks.
-Historic structures include the Julius I. Foust Building (1891), Spencer Hall (1904, 1907), the Quad (1919–1923), the Chancellor's Residence (1923), the former Aycock Auditorium (1927), renamed to UNCG Auditorium (2016), and Alumni House (1937).
-Other features include a statue of Minerva, located to the east of Elliott University Center.
+Historic structures include the Julius I. Foust Building (1891), Spencer Hall (1904, 1907), the Quad (1919–1923), the Chancellor's Residence (1923), the former Aycock Auditorium (1927), renamed UNCG Auditorium (2016), and Alumni House (1937).
+Other features include a statue of Minerva, to the east of Elliott University Center.
 Minerva has been a part of campus from the first diploma bearing her likeness in 1894 to the statue erected near the center in 2003.
 Minerva also inspired the university's new graphic identity program, which was launched in 2004.

-Other landmarks include "Charlie," a statue of the university's founder Charles Duncan McIver outside Jackson Library.
-The white tower stacks of the Jackson Library and the Spartan water tower are recognizable structures in the Greensboro community, and the campus is also home to "the Rawk" and the clock tower—two campus landmarks—and school traditions (See Traditions below).
-A new bell tower at the corner of College Ave. and Spring Garden St. was completed in 2005.

-The Fountain is another landmark on UNCG's campus and is a common meeting place for student groups.
-Visible from parts of the quad all the way to the Elliot University Center and from above in the Jackson Library and "the Caf," the large steps and platform around the fountain are frequently home to demonstrations, performances, and fraternity/sorority functions.

-The campus is in close proximity (within 1.5 hours drive) to many other universities — North Carolina Agricultural and Technical State University, Duke, North Carolina Central University, Shaw University, St Augustine’s University, Bennett College, Elon, High Point University, NC State, UNC-Chapel Hill, UNC Charlotte, Wake Forest, and Winston-Salem State University.
-The university is located about halfway between Washington, DC and Atlanta, Georgia.

-The new Nursing Building was completed and opened in January 2021.